 Ask Bonnie to speak at your parenting event, conference, staff development training or consultation for child behavior problems.

 For speaking or teaching at your event, Bonnie is an experienced, world-class parenting expert and child behavior specialist.
 Bonnie engages her audience with story and humor (she has an acting background).
-She speaks on many aspects of her ground-breaking work toward ending the reward and punishment system that has misguided us for generations.
-She will help her audience understand a child’s behavior and what that child needs in order to thrive both at home or in school.
+She speaks on many aspects of her ground-breaking work toward ending the reward and punishment system that has misguided us for generations – and for parents of infants to teens.
+She helps her audience understand child behavior and what that child needs in order to thrive both at home or in school.

-Dynamic, entertaining and funny, Bonnie will present any of the following suggested topics to teach optimum coping skills for parents and teachers or design a unique program to suit your needs.
+Dynamic and entertaining, Bonnie will present any of the following suggested topics to teach optimum coping skills for parents and teachers or design a unique program to suit your needs.

 Email Bonnie or call 603-924-6639 to arrange a speaking or teaching engagement.